iserban/politicians-api-test/README.md

 In a real team scenario I would first clarify the requirements surrounding null and empty values as well as what validation we want to do on these inputs.
-Then I would sit wih the developers and advocate for adding unit-level tests to cover these corner cases.
+Then I would sit with the developers and advocate for adding unit-level tests to cover these corner cases.